 ‘Senior Management’ as per CBB would mean ‘Executive Management’ of the Bank, which is defined below.

 2. Executive Management:

 The definition of Executive Management for the purpose of this document is as adopted by the Nomination, Remuneration and Corporate Governance Committee.

-‘Executive Management’ shall mean Chief Executive, General Managers, Assistant General Managers (or equivalent), Direct reports of the CE at senior manager level and higher, General Managers of wholly owned subsidiaries, Head of Internal Audit and the Board Secretary.
+‘Executive Management’ shall mean Group Chief Executive, General Managers, Assistant General Managers (or equivalent), Direct reports of the Group CE at senior manager level and higher, General Managers of wholly owned subsidiaries, GM Internal Audit and the Group Corporate Secretary.

 3. Insiders/Key Persons:

 (a) “Insider” as per CBB Rule Book means any person who has obtained inside information;

 (1) By virtue of his employment or profession;